Oliver Locker-Lampson: Birth and education

-He was the younger son of the poet Frederick Locker, and his second wife, Hannah Jane Lampson (daughter of Sir Curtis Lampson, Bt.
-Frederick Locker took the name Locker-Lampson as a condition of his father-in-law's will).
+He was the younger son of the poet Frederick Locker, and his second wife, Hannah Jane Lampson, daughter of Sir Curtis Lampson Bt.
+(Frederick Locker took the name Locker-Lampson as a condition of his father-in-law's will.)
 His ancestors included Captain William Locker, Edward Hawke Locker, Benjamin Stillingfleet and Jonathan Boucher.
-Oliver was educated at Cheam School, Eton and Trinity College, Cambridge where he gained an Honours Tripos Degree in History and Modern Languages.
+Locker-Lampson was educated at Cheam School, Eton and Trinity College, Cambridge where he gained an Honours Tripos Degree in History and Modern Languages.
 While at Cambridge, he was co-editor of Granta with Edwin Montagu and President of the Amateur Dramatic Club.

 After Cambridge he studied law at the Inner Temple and was called to the Bar in 1907 but never practised.
 Instead he worked as a journalist for several years and was also a founding director of a Norwich-based motorcar vendor, Duff, Morgan and Vermont.
-As an MP, he did not wish his name to appear in the company name, so he used the home state of his mother, Vermont.
+As an MP, he did not wish his name to appear in the company name, so he used the home state of his maternal grandfather, Vermont.
 In 1911 he was the victim of a practical joke by an old school friend, Horace de Vere Cole.
 Cole challenged Locker-Lampson to a footrace on a London street, and allowed him to pull ahead.
 Then he shouted "Stop thief!
 He's got my watch!" - having previously slipped his gold watch into Locker-Lampson's pocket.